 Resources for Students

-The Registrar provides students with access to their academic records, enrollment and degree verifications, academic calendars and exam schedules along with other important student data.
+Courses and registration: The registrar provides students with access to their academic records, enrollment and degree verifications, academic calendars and exam schedules, along with other important student data.

 Fellowships: All matriculated students with excellent academic records should consider applying for a competitive fellowship or scholarship.

 Libraries: More than 3.5 million volumes and extensive collections of online databases, electronic journals, rare books, and musical scores.

 Student life: Links to information about life on campus and student services.